Table of Contents

 This tutorial shows step-by-step, how to use the Multi-Exponential Reconvolution fitting model with correction for rapidFLIM.
 This new approach allows better fitting for data acquired with rapidFLIM capable hardware with count-rates way beyond classical pile up limit.

-For the principle of rapidFLIM - recording, check the technical note available here: Application Note: rapidFLIM
+For the principle of rapidFLIM - recording, check the application note available here: Application Note: rapidFLIM.

 The files of this workspace are displayed in the workspace panel on the left side of the main window.